What can you expect after you’ve sold a screenplay?

 When there is a hot script abound, it’s much like shark feeding waters.
 If you watch Shark Week, you’ll see that sharks will at first nudge a piece of meat in the water.
 They’ll bump it with their snouts.
 Smell.
 Touch.
 Look.
 Listen.
 Then some will take a few nibbles.
 Then some will take a little chunk here and there.
-And finally, one shark will swallow it whole and off they go.
+And finally, one shark will swallow it whole, and off they go.

-That’s packaging in a nut shell — for prospective directors and actors.
+That’s packaging in a nutshell — for prospective directors and actors.

 The Green Light

 If the script is finally packaged with a director, actor, and producer, the studios will look at that package and decide what they want to do.
 If a major studio is not fitting the bill, financiers will look and see what the options are.
-If all seems well and it looks like a good business and creative venture, the film will be greenlit.
+If all seems well and it seems like a good business and creative venture, the film will be greenlit.

-Hopefully everything falls into place, production begins, and the rest is cinematic history.
+Hopefully, everything falls into place, production begins, and the rest is cinematic history.